ahmedbenbettaieb/Dictionnary-App/README.md

 This is a simple Dictionnary Android app developed by JAVA (Android Studio )  using Free Dictionary API.
-Synonym and andonym are not showing in the app : TO DO later !
+Synonym and antonym are not showing in the app : TO DO later !